What is MS?

 What causes MS?

-Generally the cause of MS is not known but factors which might be involved include:-
+Generally, the cause of MS is not known but factors that might be involved include:-

-- Malfunctions of the immune system which result in it attacking the myelin sheath protecting nerve fibres
+- Malfunctions of the immune system result in it attacking the myelin sheath protecting nerve fibres

 - Environmental factors including smoking and limited exposure to sunlight which affects the bodies capacity to produce vitamin D